gorkaLasso/VirusHost_mimicry/README.md

 ## Structural relationships
 * str_pairs/*.txt files

-Tab delimited text file describing the inferred structural relationships inferred through an intermediate structural template.
+Tab delimited text files describing structural relationships between viral proteins and proteins in non-viral organisms.
+Each file within the directory corresponds to a set of viruses grouped together according to the taxonomic division of their host.

      Column 0   Internal_virprotID_A: Unique internal identifier A for viral protein